Future homes

 Future homes need standards

-Our latest survey of MPs shows that almost eight in ten (79%) believe all new homes should be built with solar panels on their roofs, and more than three in five (61%) believe all new homes should have battery storage.
-The survey shows there is also majority support for heat pumps to be mandatory for new homes.
+Our most recent survey of MPs shows that almost eight in ten (79%) believe all new homes should be built with solar panels on their roofs, and more than three in five (61%) believe all new homes should have battery storage.
+Polling also shows that the vast majority (80%) of people in the UK believe solar panels should be mandatory on all new builds.

 It is vital that any renewables deployed in homes must be installed to the appropriate MCS standards.
 These standards are essential to ensuring consumer confidence in renewable technology.

 We also want the Government to make sure that no new home is connected to the gas grid after 2025.
-Currently our homes account for around 17% of all UK CO2 emissions and we need to deploy heat pumps now in place of gas, to decarbonise new homes.
+Currently our homes account for around 17% of all UK carbon emissions and we need to install heat pumps now in place of gas, to provide clean, zero emissions heating to help decarbonise new homes.

 Future homes statistics